Stop Smoking Before and After Cosmetic Surgery

 In addition to these serious conditions, numerous studies have revealed that smokers are more likely to develop surgical complications if they’re undergoing surgery:

-• General anesthesia complications: During major surgery, your anesthetist will probably put you to deep sleep (general anesthesia).
+• General anesthesia complications: During major surgery, your anesthetist will likely put you in deep sleep (general anesthesia).
 When your body is under general anesthesia, your breathing will be artificially controlled.
 Smoking is well-known to damage your lungs, and it does this by destroying the fine hair-like cilia on your lung cells that are responsible for clearing your airways from mucus and debris.
-This puts you at higher risk of developing pneumonia (lung infection) or collapsed lungs after surgery.
+This puts you at a higher risk of developing pneumonia (lung infection) or collapsed lungs after surgery.

 How does smoking affect wound healing after surgery?